kai-tub/bigearthnet_common/README.md

    - Get a list of snowy/cloudy patches
    - Convert the _old_ labels to thew _new_ label nomenclature
    - Generate multi-hot encoded label views
+3. Easily filter patches and generate subsets as CSV files

 ## Installation
 The package is available via PyPI and can be installed with: